Annie Jenness Miller

-Anna "Annie" Jenness Miller (January 28, 1859 – August 1935) was a pioneering clothing designer and an advocate for dress reform, as well as an author and lecturer.
-Her main goals were to be an “advocate of correct principles of physical development and dress for women.”
+Anna Jenness Miller (January 28, 1859 – August 1935) was a pioneering American clothing designer and an advocate for dress reform, as well as an author and lecturer.
+Her main goals were to be an "advocate of correct principles of physical development and dress for women."
 She also wanted to educate mass groups of men and women about the importance of hygiene and health to prevent the spread of diseases.
 As a lecturer, she spoke about human rights, arguing for equality.

 Ancestry and early life

 Miller's father was Solomon Jenness and her mother was Susan Wendell Jenness, both New England natives.
-She was also descended from the family of Oliver Wendell Holmes Sr, and Wendell Phillips.
+She was also descended from the family of Oliver Wendell Holmes Sr and Wendell Phillips.

 Miller was born in the White Mountains of New Hampshire in 1859.
 Although she was born in New Hampshire, she moved to Boston and stayed there until she married Conrad Miller in 1884.
-Before she was married, she was known in Boston as a “Women in Letters", a prestigious title in Boston, Massachusetts.
+Before she was married, she was known in Boston as a "Women in Letters", a prestigious title in Boston, Massachusetts.
 This included women such as Louisa May Alcott, Julia Ward Howe, Susan Paul, Maria Stewart, and Lucy Stone.
 Women in Letters were activists, writers, and strove for positive changes in social justice.

 Dress reform

 Dress reform is defined as wearing and designing clothing that is more practical and more comfortable than fashion during a specific time period.
 During the mid to late 1800s, dress reform also meant a rise in feminism, athletic wear, and undergarments.
 Dress reformers, such as Annie Miller, promoted a larger waist bodice called an emancipation waist.
 The emancipation waist was still tight however, it was not a corset.
 Dress reformers were trying to eliminate the need for always wearing corsets to opt for more comfortable and more practical daily attire.
-More effective and enjoyable undergarments were to follow after the achievement of the emancipation waist due to the success and attention it received by many reformers, activists, and even men enjoyed wearing the “reform” bodices in the winter under their clothing.
+More effective and enjoyable undergarments were to follow after the achievement of the emancipation waist due to the success and attention it received by many reformers, activists, and even men enjoyed wearing the "reform" bodices in the winter under their clothing.

 Another iconic article of clothing that was invented during this time was called the bloomers suit.
 The bloomers suit was renamed to just bloomers.
 Bloomers were loose pants that bunched up at the bottom and usually paired with a dress or skirt.
 Women who wore this typically were victims of harassment in public.